tomcam/mb/website/.mb/common/mdemo.md

 <a name="unordered-lists"><a/>

 ### Unordered, or bullet lists

 #### You type:
 ```
 Reasons people hate bullet lists

-* It reminds them of bad PowerPoint
+* They were traumatized bybad PowerPoint
-* I actually like bullet lists
+* Some peple actually like bullet lists
   + You can indent bullet lists
-  + Just go in a couple spaces, and use `+` instead of bullet
+    - Just use tab, then one of the characters `*`, `+`, `-`
   + The `+` isn't required.
 It's just for clarity
     - Most Metabuzz themes go up to 3 visible levels
     - Any more levels than 3 makes it hard for the reader
+      + Therefore the Metabuzz theme framework seldom covers indentation levels as deep as this bullet point
 ```

 #### It shows as:
 Reasons people hate bullet lists

-* It reminds them of bad PowerPoint
+* They were traumatized bybad PowerPoint
-* I actually like bullet lists
+* Some peple actually like bullet lists
   + You can indent bullet lists
-  + Just go in a couple spaces, and use `+` instead of bullet
+    - Just use tab, then one of the characters `*`, `+`, `-`
   + The `+` isn't required.
 It's just for clarity
     - Most Metabuzz themes go up to 3 visible levels
     - Any more levels than 3 makes it hard for the reader
+      + Therefore the Metabuzz theme framework seldom covers indentation levels as deep as this bullet point

 <a name="def-lists"></a>
 ### The "third" list type: definition lists